bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 ## Bidirectional Streams {#bidirectional-streams}

 All bidirectional streams are used for SIP requests and responses.
 These streams are referred to as request streams.

-{{SIP2.0}} is designed to run over unreliable transports such as UDP.
-Use of the QUIC bidirectional stream guarantees reliability and ensures that the response can be readily correlated with the request.
-For this reason, agents SHOULD NOT send the `CSeq` header field in requests and responses, as the messages are already associated with a QUIC stream.
-Intermediaries that convert SIP/3 to SIP/2.0 and earlier versions when forwarding message are responsible for handling the mapping of the `CSeq` header field to individual transactions.

 ## Unidirectional Streams {#unidirectional-streams}